actions/labeler/README.md

 # Pull Request Labeler

-Pull request labeler triages PRs based on the paths that are modified in the PR.
+Automatically label new pull requests based on the file paths they change.

 ## Usage